Autism Services Center

-Western Michigan University’s Autism Services Center (ASC) provides transition support for college students with autism spectrum disorder (ASD) and other disabilities.
-These services are beyond the reasonable accommodations provided by the Americans with Disabilities Act Amendment Act and WMU’s Disability Services for Students.
-Support components include weekly one-on-one meetings with the ASC coordinator or graduate assistants, workshops and informational sessions, organized social events, and increased communication between students and professors, staff, and parents.
+Western Michigan University’s Autism Services Center (ASC) provides transition support for autistic/neurodiverse college students and students who identify with needing additional support.
+Students are not required to have a formal diagnosis to work with the ASC.
+For students with documented disabilities, these services are beyond the reasonable accommodations provided by the Americans with Disabilities Act Amendment Act and WMU’s Disability Services for Students.
+Support components include weekly one-on-one meetings with ASC staff, workshops, structured study times, organized social events, and increased communication between students and professors, staff, and parents/support system.

 Mission Statement